BDeMo/homepage/_pages/about.md

 News
 ======
-<font color="red">Actively applying for a Phd position in 2025 Fall/Spring </font>!
-If a student familiar with theoretical analysis, optimization, generative model with extensive industry experiences as well, feel free to [Mail](3101ihs@gmail.com)!
+<font color="red">Actively applying for a 2025 Fall PhD!</font> If a student familiar with theoretical analysis, optimization, generative model with extensive industry experiences as well, feel free to [Mail](3101ihs@gmail.com)!

 Biography
 ======